-The General Secretariat for Research and Technology (GSRT) Programme entitled “Diversity, inequalities and social inclusion” addressed the area of “Research within Priority Sectors”.
-This programme was promoted by the European Economic Area (EEA) Financial Mechanism 2009-2014.
-Its objective was to enhance research-based knowledge development in Greece.
-Specifically, the Programme supported Research and Development (R&D) projects that addressed, among others, gender mainstreaming and the promotion of work-life balance.
-The Programme was fully aligned with national R&D priorities.
-The Call of the Programme was announced in December 2014 but the projects were only approved and initiated in August 2015.
+The General Secretariat for Research and Technology (GSRT) implemented “Diversity, Inequalities and Social Inclusion”.
+The programme was funded by the European Economic Area (EEA) Financial Mechanism 2009-2014.
+Its objective was to enhance research-based knowledge development in Greece, addressing gender mainstreaming and the promotion of researchers’ work-life balance.
+The programme was fully aligned with national and European research and development (R&D) priorities.

 Other stimulatory initiatives